Trump campaign denounces Ohio GOP chair, deepens party rift

 As well, campaign money is tight, at least in comparison with his rival’s resources, according to information that pre-dates the release of a 2005 video that showed him bragging about imposing himself on women.

 Trump began this month with $75 million in his campaign and joint party accounts, he said Saturday in a statement.
-That’s exactly half of what the Clinton team said it had on hand — a worrisome financial disadvantage for the Republican side.
+That’s exactly half of what the Clinton team said it had on hand.

 Clinton’s emails